cl4es/cl4es.github.io/_posts/2021-10-17-Faster-Charset-Encoding.md

 ### Performance check: JDK 17

 Let's take [`CharsetEncodeDecode`](https://github.com/openjdk/jdk17u/blob/master/test/micro/org/openjdk/bench/java/nio/CharsetEncodeDecode.java) - a naive microbenchmark for testing `CharsetDecoder` and `CharsetEncoder` performance using ASCII-only data.
-We can pick which encodings to tests, so let's check the most common ones.
+We can pick which encodings to test, so let's go with the most common ones.
 According to [W3Techs.com](https://w3techs.com/technologies/overview/character_encoding) these are the top 10 used on public websites (ran using the [Oracle OpenJDK 17](http://jdk.java.net/17/) bits on my x86 workstation):

 ```
 CharsetEncodeDecode.encode: